 If you think you are going to be able to handle a casual relationship as a way to get closer to somebody, you already have feelings toward the person, then having a casual relationship with them is already a high-risk strategy that could result in you being hurt.

-It’s your choice whether you want to take the risk or not but we suggest you think about the risk of being in a casual relationship first.
+It’s your choice whether you want to take the risk or not, but we suggest you consider the risk of being in a casual relationship first.

 2. Stay in touch with your emotions

 If you are having a casual relationship and are now surprised to realize that you are starting to catch ‘all the feels’ for the person you are having fun with, stop seeing them for a few weeks so that you can figure out your feelings.

 If you still miss them, then you have two choices on how to handle a casual relationship.

 If you get the latter response, don’t take it personally or as a knock against your confidence or esteem.
 Move on and learn from it.

-You’ll soon find somebody who you like as much, who don’t only enjoy casual relationships.
+You’ll soon find somebody who you like as much, who doesn’t only enjoy casual relationships.

 3. Watch the balance of control between both parties